kak79/railsWTS/README.md

 ## General info

 This project is a website for an automotive upholstery shop.
 It allows users (the shop workers) to log in via google or to create new users and log in on the site.
-A user can create a vehicle owner, a car and a camper that belongs to that owner.
+A user can create a vehicle owner, cars and campers that belong to that owner.
 A user can edit it's profile and add an avatar.
-A user can add up to 2 picture to a car and a camper.
+A user can add up to 2 pictures to each car and camper.
 A user can see the oldest and the newest car and camper and their owner on record on the owner's home page.

 ## Technologies